-There are Medieval love bestiaries, such as Richard de Fournival‘s Bestiaire d’amour (ms 12469 Bibliothèque nationale de France).
-In this bestiary, animals are used allegorically.
+There are medieval love bestiaries, such as Richard de Fournival‘s Bestiaire d’amour (ms 12469 Bibliothèque nationale de France).
+In medieval bestiary, animals are used allegorically.
 In fact, animals inhabiting medieval bestiaries are allegorical figures and they are usually the same from author to author.
 They are as described by Pliny the Elder (23 CE – 25 August 79 CE), Isidore of Seville, etc. or as described in the 2nd century CE Physiologus.
 (See Physiologus, Wikipedia.)
-However, the unicorn and the griffin are often featured on coats of arms, shields, helmets.
-In other words, these animals are used as blazons in heraldry.
+However, the unicorn and the griffin are often featured on coats of arms, shields, helmets, and blazons in heraldry.
 (See Zoomorphism, Wikipedia.)

 High Fantasy Literary Works and other Literary Works